 around chest height and then again at the root level, or even below the

 soil level.
 The disconnected

-vine can be then be very gently pulled off, great care being taken to
+elapsed the vines can then be very gently pulled off, great care being

 ensure that the bark is not damaged.
 Also be careful about not

 the bark when cutting the vines, gently lifting the vine away from the

 with a screwdriver can allow a pruning saw or pruning shears to be